Tex Watson: LaBianca murders

 The following night, Watson and six others went to the home of Leno and Rosemary LaBianca.
 Manson and Watson entered the home.
-According to Watson's book Will You Die For Me?, Manson held the occupants at gunpoint while Watson tied them up, before the gang killed them.
+According to Watson's book Will You Die For Me?, Manson held the occupants at gunpoint while Watson tied them up, before the rest of Manson Family killed them.

 Conviction

 On October 2, 1969, Watson fled the Spahn Ranch and headed back to his native state of Texas.
 On November 30, 1969, he was arrested in Texas for the Tate–LaBianca murders.
 He and his lawyers fought extradition to California for nine months.
 Upon arriving in California, he stopped talking and eating, losing 55 pounds, and began regressing to a catatonic state.
-He was admitted to Atascadero State Hospital for a 90‑day evaluation period to determine if he was fit to stand trial.
+He was admitted to Atascadero State Hospital for a ninety‑day evaluation period to determine if he was fit to stand trial.
 He stayed there until February 1971, when he was deemed able to stand trial.

-On October 12, 1971, Watson was convicted on seven counts of first-degree murder and one count of conspiracy to commit murder.
+On October 12, 1971, Watson was convicted on eight counts of first-degree murder and one count of conspiracy to commit murder.
 One week later, the same jury took only two and a half hours to determine that he was sane.
 On October 21, 1971, he was sentenced to death.
 He arrived on California's death row on November 17, 1971, but avoided execution when the California Supreme Court's People v.
 Anderson decision resulted in the invalidation of all death sentences imposed in California prior to 1972.
-He was found guilty of the murders of seven people: Abigail Folger; Wojciech Frykowski; Steven Parent; Sharon Tate Polanski, who was eight months pregnant; Jay Sebring; Leno LaBianca; and Rosemary LaBianca.
+He was found guilty of the murders of eight people: Abigail Folger; Wojciech Frykowski; Steven Parent; Sharon Tate Polanski, who was eight months pregnant; Jay Sebring; Leno LaBianca; and Rosemary LaBianca.